wbamberg/idl-reference/docs/nsIDOMDataTransfer.md

 should be.
 To center the image for instance, use values that are half the
 width and height.

-@param image a node to use
-@param x the horizontal offset
-@param y the vertical offset
-@throws NO_MODIFICATION_ALLOWED_ERR if the item cannot be modified

 #### Parameters ####